 OPT Extension for STEM Degree Students

 All F-1 students are eligible for 12 months of post-completion Optional Practical Training (OPT) for work related to their field of study.
-OPT can now be extended to 36 months for those who have completed a Bachelor's, Master's or PhD degree in certain science, technology, engineering or mathematics (STEM) fields, and whose employers are enrolled in the e-Verify employment verification program.
+For those who have completed a Bachelor's, Master's or PhD degree in certain science, technology, engineering or mathematics (STEM) fields, and whose employers are enrolled in the e-Verify employment verification program, OPT can now be extended to 36 months.

 The extension is based on the student's major, which is listed on the I-20, and is available one time per eligible student.
 The extension application may be filed up to 90 days prior to the expiration of post-completion OPT.
 It must be filed before the initial 12 months of post-completion OPT has ended.

 For a detailed list of CIP codes that are eligible for the 24 month STEM extension, please visit https://www.ice.gov/sites/default/files/documents/Document/2016/stem-list.pdf

 How can I find the CIP code for my field of study?

 The CIP code is listed on a student's I-20 form.
 It can be found on the first page of the I-20 in the "Program of Study" section.